jank-lang/jank/README.md

 With a focus on safe parallelism, jank has immutable, persistent data structures.

+Currently, jank aims to provide:

+* A compiler targeting C++14
+* An interactive REPL (command line and web-based)

 ## Appetizer
 ```lisp
 (; Update all entities. ;)